actionhero/www.actionherojs.com/tutorials/web-server.md

         // Client will revalidate the fingerprint at latest after flatFileCacheDuration and reload it if the etag (and therfore the file) changed
         // or continue to use the cached file if it's still valid
         enableEtag: true,
+        // should we save the un-parsed HTTP POST/PUT payload to connection.rawConnection.params.rawBody?
+        saveRawBody: false,
         // How many times should we try to boot the server?
         // This might happen if the port is in use by another process or the socketfile is claimed
         bootAttempts: 1,